May. 14, 2023

 Defects in the protein merosin cause nearly half of all cases of congenital MD.

-People with congenital MD may develop contractures (chronic shortening of muscles or tendons around joints, which prevents the joints from moving freely), scoliosis, respiratory and swallowing difficulties, and foot deformities.
-Some patients have normal intellectual development while others become severely impaired.
+The intellectual development of some children progresses as expected, while others become severely impaired.
 Weakness in diaphragm muscles may lead to respiratory failure.
 Congenital MD may also affect the central nervous system, causing vision and speech problems, seizures, and structural changes in the brain.

-Distal MD, also called distal myopathy, describes a group of at least six specific muscle diseases that primarily affect distal muscles (those farthest away from the shoulders and hips) in the forearms, hands, lower legs, and feet.
+Distal muscular dystrophy (also known as distal myopathy) describes a group of at least six specific muscle diseases that primarily affect distal muscles (those farthest away from the shoulders and hips) in the forearms, hands, lower legs, and feet.
 Distal dystrophies are typically less severe, progress more slowly, and involve fewer muscles than other forms of MD, although they can spread to other muscles, including the proximal ones later in the course of the disease.
-Distal MD can affect the heart and respiratory muscles, and idividuals may eventually require the use of a ventilator.
-Affected individuals may not be able to perform fine hand movement and have difficulty extending the fingers.
+Distal MD can affect the heart and respiratory muscles, and individuals may eventually require the use of a ventilator.
+They may not be able to perform fine hand movement and have difficulty extending the fingers.
 As leg muscles become affected, walking and climbing stairs become difficult and some people may be unable to hop or stand on their heels.

 Although distal MD is primarily an autosomal dominant disorder, autosomal recessive forms have been reported in young adults.
 Symptoms are similar to those of Duchenne MD but with a different pattern of muscle damage.
 An infantile-onset form of autosomal recessive distal MD has also been reported.
 Slow but progressive weakness is often first noticed around age 1, when the child begins to walk, and continues to progress very slowly throughout adult life.

-Onset of Emery-Dreifuss MD is usually apparent by age 10, but symptoms can appear as late as the mid-twenties.
-This disease causes slow but progressive wasting of the upper arm and lower leg muscles and symmetric weakness.
+Onset of Emery-Dreifuss MD is usually apparent by age 10, but symptoms can appear as late as the mid-20s.
+This disease causes slow yet progressive wasting of the upper arm and lower leg muscles and symmetric weakness.
 Contractures in the spine, ankles, knees, elbows, and back of the neck usually precede significant muscle weakness, which is less severe than in Duchenne MD.
 Contractures may cause elbows to become locked in a flexed position.
 The entire spine may become rigid as the disease progresses.
 Other symptoms include:

 Disease progression is typically very slow, with intermittent spurts of rapid muscle deterioration.
-Onset is usually in the teenage years but may occur as late as age 40.
-Muscles around the eyes and mouth are often affected first, followed by weakness around the lower shoulders and chest.
+Onset is usually in the teens but may occur as early as childhood or as late as age 40.
+One hallmark of FSHD is that it commonly causes asymmetric weakness.
+Muscles around the eyes and mouth are often affected first, followed by weakness around the shoulders, chest, and upper arms.
 A particular pattern of muscle wasting causes the shoulders to appear to be slanted and the shoulder blades to appear winged.
 Muscles in the lower extremities may also become weakened.
-Reflexes are impaired only at the biceps and triceps.
+Reflexes are diminished, typically in the same distribution as the weakness.
 Changes in facial appearance may include the development of a crooked smile, a pouting look, flattened facial features, or a mask-like appearance.
-Some patients cannot pucker their lips or whistle and may have difficulty swallowing, chewing, or speaking.
-Other symptoms may include hearing loss (particularly at high frequencies) and lordosis, an abnormal swayback curve in the spine.
-Contractures are rare.
-Some FSHD patients feel severe pain in the affected limb.
-Cardiac muscles are not affected, and the pelvic girdle is rarely significantly involved.
-An infant-onset form of FSHD can also cause retinal disease and some hearing loss.
+Some individuals cannot pucker their lips or whistle and may have difficulty swallowing, chewing, or speaking.
+Muscle weakness can also spread to the diaphragm, causing respiratory problems.

-Limb-girdle MD (LGMD) refers to more than 20 inherited conditions marked by progressive loss of muscle bulk and symmetrical weakening of voluntary muscles, primarily those in the shoulders and around the hips.
-At least 5 forms of autosomal dominant limb-girdle MD (known as type 1) and 17 forms of autosomal recessive limb-girdle MD (known as type 2) have been identified.
+Limb-girdle muscular dystrophy (LGMD) refers to more than 20 inherited conditions marked by progressive loss of muscle bulk and symmetrical weakening of voluntary muscles, primarily those in the shoulders and around the hips.
+At least five forms of autosomal dominant limb-girdle MD (known as type 1) and 17 forms of autosomal recessive limb-girdle MD (known as type 2) have been identified.
 Some autosomal recessive forms of the disorder are now known to be due to a deficiency of any of four dystrophin-glycoprotein complex proteins called the sarcoglycans.
 Deficiencies in dystroglycan, classically associated with congenital muscular dystrophies, may also cause LGMD.

-The recessive LGMDs occur more frequently than the dominant forms, usually begin in childhood or the teenage years, and show dramatically increased levels of serum creatine kinase.
+The recessive LGMDs occur more frequently than the dominant forms, usually starting in childhood or the teens, and show dramatically increased levels of serum creatine kinase.
 The dominant LGMDs usually begin in adulthood.
 In general, the earlier the clinical signs appear, the more rapid the rate of disease progression.
 Limb-girdle MD affects both males and females.
 Some forms of the disease progress rapidly, resulting in serious muscle damage and loss of the ability to walk, while others advance very slowly over many years and cause minimal disability, allowing a normal life expectancy.
 In some cases, the disorder appears to halt temporarily, but progression then resumes.

 The pattern of muscle weakness is similar to that of Duchenne MD and Becker MD.
 Weakness is typically noticed first around the hips before spreading to the shoulders, legs, and neck.
 Individuals develop a waddling gait and have difficulty when rising from chairs, climbing stairs, or carrying heavy objects.
 They fall frequently and are unable to run.
 Contractures at the elbows and knees are rare but individuals may develop contractures in the back muscles, which gives them the appearance of a rigid spine.
 Proximal reflexes (closest to the center of the body) are often impaired.
 Some individuals also experience cardiomyopathy and respiratory complications, depending in part on the specific subtype.
-Intelligence remains normal in most cases, though exceptions do occur.
+Intelligence remains in most cases, though exceptions do occur.
 Many individuals with limb-girdle MD become severely disabled within 20 years of disease onset.